Money in the Bank (2011)

-The 2011 Money in the Bank was the second annual Money in the Bank professional wrestling pay-per-view event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-It took place on July 17, 2011, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+The 2011 Money in the Bank was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the second annual Money in the Bank and took place on July 17, 2011, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 This was the last Money in the Bank held under the first brand extension, which ended in August, but was reinstated in July 2016.